idaShobs/Cplusplus_Projects/DHT_Sensor/README.md

-# This project reads from a Digital humidity temperature sensor of type (DHT11/21/22)
+# DHT Sensor

-# Root mode should be enabled to get readings from sensor
+This project reads from a Digital humidity temperature sensor of type (DHT11/21/22) Root mode should be enabled to get readings from sensor